nshelton/csma_302_2/README.md

 8 points per effect implemented (up to 10)

-10 points for project organization ( top-level folders),  short README describing the effects and how the UI works.
+10 points for project organization ( top-level folders), and do the number keys change through 10 materials?

 10 points for code organization (indentation, comments, descriptive variable names, creating functions for each effect)